Purpose

 After receiving a confirmation message, the subscriber

-the discussion of any issue relating to breast cancer.
+any issue relating to breast cancer.

 Who